 I had taken meteorology in college as ground school for my flight training, and hated it back then for being tedious and utterly forgettable.
 I’d squeaked by with a C. The only thing I had enjoyed about the subject was my instructor, who had worked for TWA (which he called Teeny Weany Airlines) back when Howard Hughes had owned it.
 He often regaled the class with war stories of Hughes absconding with a commercial passenger jet scheduled for a full day of service so he, Hughes, could spirit a dozen or so floozies off somewhere, and the resulting chaos this caused the airline’s employees.

-Back on Midway, I wasn’t thinking much of Howard Hughes or one of my favorite instructors.
+Back on Midway, I wasn’t thinking much of Howard Hughes.
 I was thinking about how Ben and I would manage to submit hourly weather observations, around the clock, for the three weeks it would be before the supply plane, and a new motherboard, could get to us.
 The only way the National Weather Service can create a forecast is to know exactly what the weather had been doing for at least several hours.
 That means weather observations, either by a human or a complex set of devices and a computer, have to observe and report that weather every hour, at a minimum.
 A Special Observation has to be taken when certain drastic changes in the weather occur.
 Ben and I were in for the longest 22 days of our lives.

 I took the 5:00 PM to 5:00 AM shift and gave Ben the other 12 hours.
 Ben was a firefighter, after all, and he needed to be rested and ready to act far more than I did.

 There is a reason why sleep deprivation is a form of torture.
 I tried to sleep during the day so I could be alert at night, but that’s never come easy to me.
 I’d worked more than my share of graveyard shifts during my twenties, and had never adjusted well.
 Now, I set my alarm every hour through the night and did my best to sleep in between.